-At Oxford HR we read thousands of covering statements every year.
+At Oxford HR we read thousands of covering statements for charity, and NGO jobs every year.
 Most are missed opportunities, ranging from the densely unreadable to the merely forgettable and the dismal and disappointing.
 Excellent statements are far too rare.

 Here are a few tips on how to craft a memorable and compelling statement, which could be the deciding factor in securing that desired job interview:

 1. Think about the purpose of the statement.
 A covering statement should spark the interest of the employer, demonstrate that you are an excellent and highly motivated candidate, and provide evidence that you meet most of the person specification for the particular job.
 Your statement should complement your CV rather than regurgitate it.
 A great statement should be memorable, help you stand out from the pack, give a taste of your personality, nail your fit for the job, and make the reader want to meet and work with you.

 2. Only apply if you qualify.
 If you do not have the required basic relevant skills and experience, or at least some good transferable skills, do not apply for that job.
 An excellent statement will not get you an interview.
 Save your time and everyone else’s.